Nolan Investigates: BBC

 On 10 November, a month after the podcast's release, the BBC withdrew from the Diversity Champions Programme and Stonewall Workplace Equality Index.
 This decision also came almost two weeks after director general Tim Davie unveiled a new 10-point impartiality plan.

 Stonewall called it a shame and that they would "continue to engage with the BBC on a number of fronts to champion support for LGBTQ+ colleagues and to represent our communities through their reporting".

 On 11 November, Director of Nations at the BBC Rhodri Talfan Davies was interviewed by Emma Barnett on BBC Radio 4's Woman's Hour.
 He maintained that the BBC had not been compromised by Stonewall, but that it was about "the perception of bias."
 On 18 November, Chief Executive of Stonewall Nancy Kelley was interviewed on the same podcast.
 She called the perception understandable but maintained that it was no more than perception.

-Multiple members of BBC staff and the BBC Pride Network quit their positions at the BBC throughout 2021, citing the BBC's continued anti-LGBT actions and specifically noting the Nolan Investigates podcast, the dropping of Stonewall diversity programs, and the publication of an article claiming "some trans women are rapists".
+Multiple members of BBC staff and the BBC Pride Network quit their positions at the BBC throughout 2021, citing the BBC's continued anti-LGBT actions and specifically noting the Nolan Investigates podcast, the dropping of Stonewall diversity programmes, and the publication of an article claiming "some trans women are rapists".